Founding member of Henderson Historical Society dies at 96

-HENDERSON, Nev. – A beloved member who was an instrumental figure in the City of Henderson has died.
-A statement released by the city said:
+HENDERSON, Nev. – Lou La Porta, a beloved resident of Henderson who was an instrumental figure in the city has died.
+A statement released by the City of Henderson said:

 “Lou La Porta, who passed away on Monday, March 30 at age 96, will be remembered as a significant figure in Henderson’s history, a history that he helped document for our benefit and the benefit of future generations,” said Henderson Mayor Debra March.